 Mount Kilimanjaro Climb

 Reach life-changing elevations and climb Africa’s most magnificent and storied summit, Mount Kilimanjaro.
 This incredible vacation will have you climbing the highest peak in Africa.
 We utilize local guides as well as porters to carry our gear, cook and handle all the duties while you hike with a small pack by day and relax in camp by night.
 After we experience the mountain, we will have the option to travel by land rover to 3 world-renown National Parks to see such animals as elephants, lions, hippopotamus, and zebra.
-Join us today for a Mount Kilimanjaro Climb you have always dreamt of!
+Join us today for a Mount Kilimanjaro Climb you have always dreamed of!

 ALL LAND COSTS INCLUDED!